English

 - AP Language is a completely different curriculum that follows the standards prescribed by the AP College Board.

 - AP Language is not a literary analysis course.
-Instead, it explores the rhetoric, reasoning, organization, and style of exclusively non-fiction texts, such as In Cold Blood, The Immortal Life of Henrietta Lacks, and The Things They Carried.
+Instead, it explores the rhetoric, reasoning, organization, and style of exclusively non-fiction texts, such as The Abolition of Man, Outliers, and The Things They Carried.
 Students think deeply about language as a persuasive tool and about the dynamic relationship of writer, context, audience, and argument.

 - Students who opt to take AP Language may not be exposed to the classic works of American Literature in their high school tenure.